 - Lemon zest adds an intense lemony citrus flavor with very little bitterness.
 Be careful not to get the white pith as that part tends to be bitter.

-See recipe card for quantities.
+See the printable recipe card below for quantities.

 🥬 Substitutions